The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/whm-leveling-guide.md

 ![](https://lh4.googleusercontent.com/nhm-fe2ID9abyTcx-VzsoZtZSE2xSVSU0q9sKIdV3fJHtIen2iqUX27VvycgADifXUNdgEbLR0suF2CUlola4bLj9lKSeZdlzX8URV1cZmMamAhA-q1hBp-_nWbVShJalf2zvQB8)

 Your ascension is complete; you can now become a Glare Mage.
 This is another upgrade to Stone.

 \[lvl 74] Afflatus Misery

 ![](https://lh4.googleusercontent.com/igWCqeN58w4zKYJvaQjMLOyxlR6mjwWCVb2L43t-kURDu7BAyAgzc_WkQH7dZxBzk7WNqZ6UKTp9V81jyywpqdWRxVdt6L4dNJnvVuLZjb4Tr7x4m_7D2-zZaUtHM6LLe0UKLyUt)

-“Blood for the Blood Lily!”
+**“Blood for the Blood Lily!”**

-Upon casting 3 spells that consume your Lily gauge, the Blood Lily will bloom, allowing the use of this spell which deals MASSIVE damage to all enemies in the area around the target.
+Upon casting 3 spells that consume your Lily gauge, the Blood Lily will bloom, allowing the use of this spell which deals **massive** damage to all enemies in the area around the target.

-A word of note however; despite the absolutely bonkers potency on the damage; it may not always be worth it to waste your lily spells to get to this spell faster (at least for single target), as it takes 4 GCDs to get to this spell from 0, (not accounting for the 90 seconds required for 3 lilies to bloom in the first place) and Glare deals 300 potency, which when casted 3 times, equals the potency of Afflatus Misery.
+However, despite the absolutely *bonkers* potency on the damage; it may not always be worth it to waste your lily spells to get to this spell faster (at least for single target), as it takes 4 GCDs to get to this spell from 0, (not accounting for the 90 seconds required for 3 lilies to bloom in the first place) and Glare deals 300 potency, which when casted 3 times, equals the potency of Afflatus Misery.

 \[lvl 76] Afflatus Rapture